 Like other emotions, passion is a powerful emotion that human being has.
 This emotion, for something or for somebody, can neither be tamed nor controlled.
 Everyone is born with a unique swing.
 A swing that came with you when you were born and stays lifelong.
 This remains unaltered with the external situation of life.
 Typically, the world remembers you because of that swing in you.
 This is an emotion that is embedded deep in you.

 Passion is loosely termed as obsession or craziness.
 This reminds the famous movie “National Treasure” and the following experts:

 Benjamin Gates: “We don’t really need someone crazy.
 But one step short of crazy, what do you get?”

 Riley (Benjamin’s subordinate): Obsessed

-Ok, coming back to our vacation plan which just got cancelled.
+Ok, coming back to our vacation plan which just got canceled.
 I asked Sonia about what has happened.
 The story was not different.
-Work load, manager, not requesting, just ordering to work on scheduled off.
+Workload, manager, not requesting, just ordering to work on scheduled off.
 My problem was not changing the vacation plan.
 Nor was I unhappy of that extra work and Saturday working.
-My problem was long face of Sonia.
+My problem was the long face of Sonia.
 Her constant struggle of getting up in the morning and getting ready for office.
-Between 6am to 8am, she used to think of a possibility of the work day being called as a holiday.
+Between 6 am to 8 am, she used to think of a possibility of the work day being called a holiday.